pmaddi/pmaddi.github.io/_posts/2014-05-27-two-weeks-at-mozilla.md

 ... just to name a few.

-Right now, these data live in databases managed by different teams.
-It would be pretty neat to see the important metrics within the [dashboard][rrdash].
+Right now, these data live on databases managed by different teams.
+It would be pretty neat to see these data within the [dashboard][rrdash].

 The dashboard in its current state helps release managers find critical bugs.
 Perhaps it could provide greater insight into the release's health with these integrated metrics.